spencerharris63/FlexNav/README.md

 linksArray[0].textContent;
 ```

-#### Array Methods
+#### Arrays

-We commonly use for loops to iterate through an array and perform some action.
+We commonly use loops to iterate through an array and perform some action.

 Below we initialize an empty array `linkText` and then loop through the linksArray using its length property.
 For every item in linksArray we use Array.push() to add it to linkText: